Battle of Jemappes: Battle

-See Jemappes 1792 Order of Battle for details of the Austrian and French organizations.

 Saxe-Teschen entrenched his 11,628 infantry, 2,168 cavalry and 56 guns along the Cuesmes Ridge just a few kilometers west of Mons.
 The Austrian artillery included fourteen 12-lb cannon, thirty-six 6-lb and 3-lb cannon and six 7-lb howitzers.
 The north end of the position, defended by Feldmarschall-Leutnant Franz Freiherr von Lilien, was anchored on the village of Jemappes.
 Feldzeugmeister Count Clerfayt commanded the center and Feldmarschall-Leutnant Johann Peter Beaulieu led the left wing.
 The Austrian right wing faced to the west, while the center and the left wings faced toward the southwest.
 The village of Cuesmes lay behind the Austrian left.
 One flaw in the position was that an Austrian retreat could only be made across a single bridge over the Hain River.

 Dumouriez had 32,000 infantry, 3,800 cavalry and 100 artillery pieces.
 He expected to be joined by an additional 4,000 troops on the right under General Louis Auguste Juvénal des Ursins d'Harville.
 (Digby Smith gave a total of 40,000 infantry and 3,000 cavalry.)
 Dumouriez planned to turn both Austrian flanks.
 Accordingly, he divided his army into two wings, giving General Jean Henri Becays Ferrand command of the left wing and General Pierre de Ruel, marquis de Beurnonville control of the right wing.
 The French army was made up of a motley collection of royal army, volunteer, and national guard units.

 The French made a series of "ill-coordinated but enthusiastic" attacks which began at dawn and continued throughout the morning.
 With momentum stalling Dumouriez ordered a renewed assault at noon.
 The Duke of Chartres sent a massive French column at the center of the ridge.
 This gained a foothold which the Austrians could not dislodge.
 Some French soldiers also enveloped the enemy right, threatening the Austrian rear.
 In response, Saxe-Teschen withdrew his right and center into Mons.
 Beaulieu ably covered the retreat with his left wing.